WayScience/pyroptosis_signature_data_analysis/4.sc_Morphology_Neural_Network_MLP_Model/MLP_utils/README.md

 This module contains exceptions rules for the MLP model.

 ## `parameters.py`
-This file contains the parameters dataclass used for the mlp_params in:
+This module contains the parameters dataclass used for the mlp_params in:
 * Hyperparameter Optimization
 * Training
 * Testing